David Marks (psychologist)

-David Francis Marks (born 1945) is a psychologist, author and editor of numerous articles and books largely concerned with five areas of psychological research – judgement, health psychology, consciousness, parapsychology and intelligence.
-Marks is also the originator of the General Theory of Behaviour, and has curated exhibitions and books about artists and their works.
+David Francis Marks (born 12 February 1945) is a psychologist, author and editor of numerous articles and books concerned mainly with five areas of psychological research – judgement, health psychology, consciousness, parapsychology and intelligence.
+Marks is also the originator of the General Theory of Behaviour and has curated exhibitions and books about artists and their works.

 Biography

-Marks was born 12 February 1945 in Liphook, Hampshire, England to Victor W.F.
+Marks was born on 12 February 1945 in Liphook, Hampshire, England, to Victor W.F.
 Marks and Mary Dorothy (née Goodman) Marks.

 Marks earned a BSc at University of Reading in 1966 and a PhD at University of Sheffield in 1970.
-From there, he moved to New Zealand where he taught at the University of Otago as lecturer then senior lecturer in psychology.
+From there, he moved to New Zealand, where he taught at the University of Otago as a lecturer and then senior lecturer in psychology.
 He returned to the UK as Head of the School of Psychology at Middlesex University before working at City University London from 2000 to 2010.
-He founded the Journal of Health Psychology and Health Psychology Open, an open access journal.
+He founded the Journal of Health Psychology and Health Psychology Open, an open-access journal.